eclipse-archived/ceylon-lang.org/documentation/tour/missing-pieces.md

 ## Control structures

 Ceylon has five built-in control structures.
-There's nothing much new here for Java or C# developers, so I'll just give a few quick examples without much additional commentary.
+There's nothing much new here for Java or C# developers, so a few quick examples without much additional commentary should suffice.
 However, one thing to be aware of is that Ceylon doesn't allow you to omit the braces in a control structure.
 The following doesn't parse:

 <pre class="brush: ceylon">
     if (x>100) bigNumber();